ansys/pyansys-sound/doc/source/contribute.rst

 Build documentation
 -------------------

-Follow the description in `Getting the DPF Server Docker image`_ image to get and run the dpf docker image.
+Before you can build the documentation, you must get and run the DPF Server Docker image.
+For more information, see :ref:`DPF Server Docker image`.

 On Windows, build the documentation with this command: